reawwad/reawwad.github.io/index.md

 #### SOFTWARE ENGINEERING CAREER EXPERIENCE
 > * #### Microsoft, USA (Mar 2020 - Jun 2020)
   >  * Software Engineer apprentice, Azure Compute, Service LifeCycle COGS
-  >    * Worked with the MR PolicyEngine team to add the Terminate Scheduled Events flow to the existing AzPECanary
+  >    * Worked with the MR PolicyEngine team to add the Terminate Scheduled Events flow to the existing AzPECanary service
   >      CRP to verify the correctness and integrity of the business model workflow.
 The AzPECanary represents a virtual
+  >      machine scale set(VMSS); currently the AzPECanary service is deployed in multiple Azure regions.
+Scheduled Events is
-  >      machine scale set(VMSS).
-Scheduled Events is an Azure Metadata service that gives the tenants time to prepare for
+  >      an Azure Metadata service that gives the tenants time to prepare for
   >       virtual machine maintenance(Reboot - Redeploy - Terminate).
   >       * Added VMSS terminate schedule event notification and termination flow of a virtual machine.
   >       * Added VMSS scaling out flow to increase the number of the virtual machines within
   >         the VMSS
+  >       * Tested the AzPECanary deployment to multiple regions and helped in discovering some bugs.
   >       * Used c# async programming and Powershell script
+  >       * Used Azure Portal
+  >          * github
-  >       * Used Azure Portal- github- Azure storage explorer
+  >          * Azure storage explorer
+  >          * Azure portal - Data Explorer
-  >       * Added dashboard to monitor the success rate of the initiated terminate maintenance jobs on a VMSS level
+  >       * Added a dashboard to monitor the success rate/errors of the initiated terminate scheduled events maintenance jobs
-  >        using Kusto sql
+  >         on a VMSS level using Kusto query language
 > * #### Mentor, A Siemens Business, Egypt(April 2001-May 2007)
   > * Development Engineer, Release to Manufacturing (RTM) team
   >   * Egypt, March 2005- May 2007